harshithamp/ETG-SummerOlympics/README.md

 # SummerOlympics

-#This repository contains the code for few question.
+# This repository contains the code for few question.

+# About the repository:
-#About the repository: This project contains the some data related to Summer Olympic dataset.
+This project contains the some data related to Summer Olympic dataset.

+# Tools Used:
+In this project google colab is used and the code is written in python.

+# Function used :
-#Function used : unique() ,sort_values(), plot() , head().
+unique() ,sort_values(), plot() , head().

+# File:
-#File: Summer.csv , SummerOly.ipynb.
+Summer.csv , SummerOly.ipynb.